cosmic-utils/.github/profile/README.md

 - Weather:  Weather app written in Rust and libcosmic.
 - Examime: A system information viewer for the COSMIC™ desktop.
 - Tweaks for COSMIC™: A tweaking tool for the COSMIC™ desktop.
 - WebApps:  Web applications at your fingertips.
+- Wizard: deb packages installer made with magic for the COSMIC™ desktop!

 Applets include: